Health Department - Directory of Health Services

 Skokie Health Department sanitarians will respond to complaints of improperly stored refuse, improper storage of hazardous materials, and illegal dumping of materials.
 Violators will be issued warning notices and given citations if necessary to insure the problem is corrected.
 Call 847/933-8484 to make a complaint.

 Stop Smoking Clinics

-The Skokie Health Department offers stop smoking clinics twice a year to residents and individuals employed by a Skokie business.
-Advance registration is required.
+The Skokie Health Department periodically offers stop smoking clinics for anyone who wants to quit smoking.
+There is no residence or employment requirement for this clinic.
+There is a $15 fee for this service and registration is required prior to the first session.
 For the dates of the next clinic and to reserve a space, contact the Health Department at 847/933-8252.

 Swimming Pool Inspections

 The sanitarians of the Skokie Health Department conduct regular inspections of all public pools in Skokie.
 Inspection of and consultation regarding private pools is available upon request.
 Citizen complaints are investigated and documented.
 For more information, to request an inspection, or to file a complaint, call 847/933-8484.

 TB skin tests are available at the Skokie Health Department for residents and individuals needing a test for employment in Skokie.
 The tests are $5 and appointments are required.
 For more information or to schedule an appointment, call 847/933-8252.